 To successfully intervene in any form of learning difficulty, including poor inferential comprehension, there are three fundamental learning principles to keep in mind:

 1.)
-Learning is a stratified process, which means there are certain skills that need to be mastered before subsequent skills can be learned.
+Learning is a stratified process, which means certain skills need to be mastered before subsequent skills can be learned.
 Memory, including working memory, and logical reasoning are foundational skills of inferential comprehension.
-To improve Adam’s memory, including his working memory, as well as his reasoning ability I recommend Edublox’s program Development Tutor.
+To improve Adam’s memory and his reasoning ability, I recommend Edublox’s program Development Tutor.

 Adam will need to do 4-5 sessions per week.
-Each session consists of three exercises, which takes 20-25 minutes to complete.
-He must always work on a clean desk, with the exception of the logical thinking exercise where he may use any tool (colored blocks, pen and paper) to get to an answer.
+Each session consists of three exercises and takes 20-25 minutes to complete.
+He must always work on a clean desk, except for the logical thinking exercise where he may use any tool (colored blocks, pen, and paper) to get to an answer.

 Tips for sending questions